Made with roasted hazelnuts and sticky, sweet dates, these 4 Ingredient No Bake Nutella Brownies are a rich and healthy pick-me-up for anytime of day!

 - After the hazelnuts have been roasted, rub them inside of a tea towel to remove some of the loose skin.

 - Place the roasted hazelnuts into a food processor and process until a coarse flour forms.

-- Add in the and sea salt and pulse a few time until combined.
+- Add in the cocoa powder and sea salt and pulse a few time until combined.